MicrosoftDocs/power-platform/power-virtual-agents/advanced-ai-features.md

 Using semantically similar trigger phrases for two different topics can lead to confusion.
 The bot might not know which topic to open and asks follow-up questions to the bot user.

-Identifying semantically similar trigger phrases can also help you consolidate _topics_ if they are too similar.
+Identifying semantically similar trigger phrases can also help you consolidate _topics_ if they're too similar.
 You can edit the topics to make them more distinct.

 On the **Topic overlap details** pane, you can select the link to go directly to a topic.
 You can also make changes to the trigger phrase or delete it.
 Select **Save** to apply any changes.

-After saving your changes, the overlapping status automatically refreshes.
+After you save your changes, the overlapping status automatically refreshes.
 You can manually refresh the topic overlap status, using the refresh icon in the **Overlapping topics** section.

 :::image type="content" source="media/advanced-ai-features/refresh-overlaps.png" alt-text="Screenshot of the refresh icon, which looks like an arrow bent into a circle.":::